open-sauced/maintainer-intro-course/maintainer-powerups.md

 - **Branch protection**

   If you opt-in to "Require approval" and "Require review from Code Owners" to protect a branch, a certain number of code owners must approve any pull request before it can be merged into the protected branch.
 This can reduce the chance of merging pull requests that can break the production.

-You can read the official GitHub documentation for complete instructions to [create the CODEOWNERS file](https://docs.github.com/en/repositories/working-with-files/managing-files/creating-new-files).